AdvCosmoExgalSchool/CAMB-Cobaya-Workshop/README.md

 https://cobaya.readthedocs.io/en/latest/
 https://github.com/cmbant/getdist

-Once Cobaya is installed, you will need to install the latest Planck likelihood using
+Once Cobaya is installed, you will also need to install the latest Planck likelihood using

 > python -m cobaya install planck_NPIPE_highl_CamSpec.TTTEEE